EricGebhart/Simple_Process_REPL/README.md

 # Simple Process REPL

-Get your favorite python libraries that do things, add a dictionary, and start scripting process applications that do composeable things out of them.
+Get your favorite python libraries that do things, and start scripting process applications that do composeable things out of them.

 This is also a fun thing to embed in your application and wire it up. like you would lua or python in a C project.
 Only it's SPR in your python.

+Or maybe this is just a process you need to do a lot.
+Program/test a particle board, scan a bar or QR code, generate and print a bar or QR code, run a series of shell commands, popup some dialogs, do some stuff.

     pip install Simple_Process_REPL

-This is a stupid simple, configurable, application interface.
+This is a stupid simple, configurable, Extensible, application interface.
 You will need to install dialog. tkinter is coming probably.

 on Arch Linux